Lady Bird Deed in Michigan: What Happens to Your Home Insurance?

 “Most homeowners assume coverage automatically follows the property, but insurance policies are contracts that respond based on specific terms and conditions between the parties to the contract.
 Those considerations are best addressed in advance — not after a loss.” — Mike McBride, Partner, KAP Mason-McBride

 Estate planning decisions are often made with the best of intentions—to simplify matters for the family and avoid unnecessary court proceedings.
-But how property is titled can carry insurance implications that deserve equal attention.
+But the way property is titled can also create insurance considerations that deserve attention.

 For Michigan homeowners using a Lady Bird deed, a conversation with a trusted insurance advisor can help address alignment between ownership and coverage before a claim arises.